knpuniversity/javascript/knpu/ep1-basics/window-global-vars.md

 Back in `RepLogApp`, forgetting `var` is actually a mistake, but JavaScript is friendly, and it allows us to make mistakes.
-In real life, friendly and forgiving people are awesome.
-In programming, it means more bugs!
+In real life, friendly and forgiving people are great friends!
+In programming, friendly and forgiving languages mean more bugs!

 To tell JavaScript to *stop* being such a pushover, at the top of the `RepLogApp.js` file, inside quotes, say `"use strict"`.